nyckone/contacts-birthday-matcher/README.md

-# facebook-contacts-birthday
+# contacts-birthday_matcher
+Input is a json containing dicts of contacts and birthday separated when the key to the contact_dict is "contact_dict" and the key to the birthday_dict is "birthday_dict".
-Get contacts dict and birthday dict - returns a contact dict with birthday added
+ The output is a contact dict with birthdays added

 contact_dict is a dict from phone to name, meaning: contact_phone -> contact_name